ludbb/secp256k1-py/README.md

 - `deserialize(privkey_ser)` -> bytes<br/>
 convert from DER bytes to raw bytes and update the `pubkey` and `private_key` for this instance.

+- `tweak_add(scalar)` -> bytes<br/>
+tweak the current private key by adding a 32 byte scalar to it and return a new raw private key composed of 32 bytes.

+- `tweak_mul(scalar)` -> bytes<br/>
+tweak the current private key by multiplying it by a 32 byte scalar and return a new raw private key composed of 32 bytes.

 - `ecdsa_sign(msg, raw=False, digest=hashlib.sha256)` -> internal object<br/>
 by default, create an ECDSA-SHA256 signature from the bytes in `msg`.
 If `raw` is True, then the `digest` function is not applied over `msg`, otherwise the `digest` must produce 256 bits or an `Exception` will be raised.<br/><br/>
 The returned object is a structure from the C lib.
 If you want to store it (on a disk or similar), use `ecdsa_serialize` and later on use `ecdsa_deserialize` when loading.